Robust Fully-Asynchronous Methods for Distributed Training over General Architecture

 \section{Experiments}

-In this section, we validate our theoretical results and the efficacy of the proposed R-FAST algorithm on several large-scale machine learning tasks.
-We implement all the algorithms using the distributed communication package \textit{torch.distributed} in PyTorch~\cite{paszke2017pytorch}, where a process serves as a node.
+In this section, we conduct several experiments to validate our theoretical results and verify the performance of the proposed R-FAST with comparison to the baseline algorithms.
+We implement all experiments by launching multiple processes within a server, where a process serves as a node, and communication among nodes is achieved by inter-process communication based on distributed communication package \textit{torch.distributed} in PyTorch~\cite{paszke2017pytorch}.
 For \textit{asynchronous setup} in our implementation, each process (node) runs its own code independently and the messages are transmitted between processes in a fully-asynchronous way without any blocking.
 By doing so, each process runs at its own pace without waiting to receive the messages from its in-neighbour process.
 Therefore, each process may receive the delayed message from its in-neighbours and delays are determined by different updating frequencies among nodes (i.e., degree of asynchrony) and the transmitting time of messages.
-For \textit{packet losses}, we emulate it in such a way that each agent can decide whether to send out updated information for each out-neighbor at each iteration.
-An agent will not send information packet again to its out-neighbors until it receives the out-neighbor's receipt confirmation for the message it sent last time.
+For \textit{packet losses}, we emulate it in such a way that each node can decide whether to send out updated information for each out-neighbor at each iteration.
+An node will not send information packet again to its out-neighbors until it receives the out-neighbor's receipt confirmation for the message it sent last time.